NCAR/lrose-solo3/homebrew_install.mac_osx.md

 You need to download the brew formula from the solo3 repository.
 This formula is used to perform the homebrew build.

-For example, download lrose-solo3.rb from:
+Download lrose-solo3.rb from:

 ```
   https://github.com/NCAR/lrose-solo3
 ```

-Choose from the appropriate distribution.

 <a name="install"/>

-## 3. Install
+## 3. Build and install

-Let us assume you have downloaded the latest core distribution, containing all of the core apps.
+Let us assume you have downloaded lrose-solo3.rb to your Downloads directory.

 ```
   cd ~/Downloads